dymensionxyz/dymension-rdk/x/mint/README.md

 The `x/mint` module is designed by Osmosis.
 It is used to handle the regular printing of new tokens within a chain.
 Its core function is to:

-- Mint new tokens once per epoch (default one week)
+- Mint new tokens once per epoch (default one day)
 - Have a "Reductioning factor" every period, which reduces the amount of rewards per epoch.
     (default: period is 3 years, where a year is 52 epochs.
 The next period's rewards are 2/3 of the prior period's rewards)